Etisalat

-e&, formerly Etisalat, is an Emirati state-owned telecommunications company.
+e& (read: "e and"), formerly Etisalat, is an Emirati joint-stock telecommunications company.
 It is currently the 16th largest in the world by subscribers.

-On 31 December 2021, Etisalat reported consolidated revenue of AED 53.3 billion and net profits of AED 11.1 billion.
-The total market capitalization of the company currently is AED329 billion.
-In May 2023, Etisalat reported revenue of AED 13 billion for Q1.
+On 31 December 2021, Etisalat reported consolidated revenue of 53.3 billion and net profits of 11.1 billion.
+The total market capitalization of the company currently is 329 billion.
+In May 2023, Etisalat reported revenue of 13 billion for Q1, 13.6 Billion for Q2, 13.3 Billion for Q3, and 13.7 Billion for Q4.
+In 2024, the revenue was 14.2 Billion for Q1, 14 Billion for Q2, 14.4 Billion for Q3, and 16.4 Billion for Q4.
+In 2025, E& reported annual revenue of 72.9 billion respectively.In the first half of 2026, e& reported a consolidated revenue of 38.1 billion, representing an 11.6% increase compared to the previous year.

 Etisalat is one of the main Internet hubs in the Middle East (AS8966), providing connectivity to other telecommunications operators in the region.
 It is also the largest carrier of international voice traffic in the Middle East and Africa combined and the 12th largest voice carrier in the world.
 As of October 2008, Etisalat has 510 roaming agreements covering a total of 186 countries and enabling BlackBerry, 3G, GPRS and voice roaming.
 Etisalat operates Points of Presence (PoP) in cities such as New York, London, Amsterdam, Frankfurt and Paris.
 And has one in Singapore.
 In December 2011, Etisalat announced the launch of the Etisalat 4G LTE Network.
 In May 2018, Etisalat announced the launch of Etisalat 5G LTE Network, becoming the very first telecom operator in the Middle East and North Africa (MENA) region to do so.
-Etisalat also has "check your mobile number" service code for its user by dialing *101#.

 On 24 February 2022, Etisalat Group launched a new brand identity, changing their brand name from Etisalat to e& in order to reflect its transition from a traditional telecom company to a global technology and investment conglomerate.
 The group also announced that the company will withhold and use the previous branding identity both within the UAE and internationally.